ginstrom/paladin-novel/chapters/27_continent-reborn.md

 It was, Gond thought as he watched the sunset paint the sky in brilliant colors, exactly as it should be.

-The age of slavery was over.
-The age of freedom had begun.

-And it would endure.

 ***

 Twenty years later, in a small temple school in what had once been the heart of the slave trade, an elderly priest with kind eyes and gentle hands taught a group of children about the history of their world.
 The children—human, dwarven, and elven faces mixed together without thought of difference—listened with rapt attention as he told them stories of the time before freedom, when people could be bought and sold like property.